 It is also important to note that every patient is a different story.

-Nutritional guidelines and dietary modifications are made on an individual basis, because each patient is unique and requires individualized plan.
+Nutritional guidelines and dietary modifications are made on an individual basis, because each patient is unique and requires an individualized plan.

 That being said, there are some general rules of thumb you should consider: